motbsitu/clojure-chatter/README.md

 # chatter

-This fancy web app for messages.
+This is a web app that will display posted messages.

 ## Prerequisites